This article explains how FreeAgent helps pull together the figures for your Self Assessment tax return and provides a tax liability calculation.

 Your tax return must be filed with HMRC by 31st January after the end of the tax year, so long as you file it online.
 If you file late, you'll be fined at least £100 - further information is available on HMRC’s deadlines and penalties page.

 There are different pages in the Self Assessment area of FreeAgent, corresponding to different parts of the tax return:

 The main page in the return shows your personal details and simpler sources of income such as bank interest and dividends from shares, and tax reliefs such as those on some pension contributions.

 If you are an employee of a business, use the employment page to report your wages and any benefits you received from your employer.
 If you have more than one job, you must fill in an employment section for each job.

 Self-employed individuals (sole traders and partners) should fill in the self employment page to report business profits.
-If you have more than one business, you must fill in a Self Employment section for each business.
+FreeAgent will fill in most of the boxes using the information entered in your account.

 This page contains an overview of your tax liability and NICs (National Insurance Contributions) due, and allows you to include details of tax adjustments including applying for a reduction in your payments on account.

 At the top of each page, you will see the total amount of tax and class 4 National Insurance contributions that you owe.